Fig77/DraggDeez/README.md

 # DraggDeez

 A simple, modular JavaScript class to make any HTML element draggable and resizable.
-This utility was abstracted from a personal project implementation and is currently under development.
+This utility was abstracted from a personal project implementation and is currently under **development** so not properly **tested** and currently, will probably **break stuff**.

 ## Introduction